MGM Cotai, "The Spectacle." Image courtesy Tim Digulla.

 Installation by Obscura Digital

 MGM Cotai, a casino resort, featured an atrium lobby space with a 900-meter perimeter in the hotel.
-Feldman, who was an art director on the project, reports that the team installed about 25 screens, with the tallest over four-stories-high.
+Feldman, who was an art director on the project, reports that the team installed about 25 screens, with the tallest over four stories high.
 “The screens were all different sizes, different form factors and aspect ratios, so figuring it all out was a major puzzle,” he says.
 MGM Cotai calls the result the Spectacle, “an innovative, multi-dimensional sensory experience.”

-MGM Cotai, "The Spectacle"- Image courtesy Tim Digulla.
+MGM Cotai, "The Spectacle."
+Image courtesy Tim Digulla.

 Obscura Digital created 26TB of pre-rendered and generative content, including an array of worldwide digital art featuring well-known artists, images highlighting China’s natural wonders and other art focusing on several UNESCO World Heritage sites in China.
 Digulla recalls the interesting process of shooting cloud tank footage.
 “We built tanks of water and injected paints and other fluids, to make cloud formations,” he says.
 The images were shot with a RED camera, and the results were collaged into one giant composition.

-MGM Cotai, "The Spectacle" - Image courtesy Tim Digulla.
+MGM Cotai, "The Spectacle."
+Image courtesy Tim Digulla.

 According to Feldman, when the project began, the screens were not yet built.
 “We designed our content in parallel,” he says.
 “There was some back-and-forth in terms of designing what the screens would look like, how many were going to be there, what shape they’d be and how it would all relate to the architecture.”
-The Spectacle content offers both daytime and night-time video content Digulla reports that resolution had to be “quite large” and the framerate faster since, “at 30 fps, which is standard, the content can flicker with quick movement.”
+The Spectacle offers both daytime and nighttime video content and Digulla reports that resolution had to be “quite large” and the frame rate faster since, “at 30 fps, which is standard, the content can flicker with quick movement.”
 Color can also be tricky.
 “LEDs are usually tiled together, so there can be discrepancies between manufacturing runs,” he says.
 “It takes a lot of calibration.”

-MGM Cotai, "The Spectacle" - Image courtesy Tim Digulla.
+MGM Cotai, "The Spectacle."
+Image courtesy Tim Digulla.

 Hong Kong Airport